MicrochipTech/cryptoauth_trustplatform_designsuite/README.md

 This package provides required Documentation and Tools to accelerate the prototyping of the most common use cases.

 ## Package
- - **Docs**
-This folder contains the pre-requisites and lab manual to get start with required installations and

- - **TFLXTLS_resource_generation**
- This folder contains jupyter notebook and associated helper files to generate various assets like Symmetric secrets, ECC key pairs and certificates etc..,

- - **TFLXTLS_Use_Cases**
- This folder contains C and Python examples to experience various usecase examples

- - **TNGTLS_Manifest_Generation**
- This folder contains notebook that assists in generating manifest file for TNG devices

- - **UsecaseConfigurator**
- This folder contains the html that assists in generating provisioning XML from user secrets

-Start Here.html is the starting point to navigate through the details of Trust Platform for CryptoAuthentication devices.
+start_here.html is the starting point to navigate through the details of Trust Platform for CryptoAuthentication devices.
 This provides details about Trust&GO, TrustFLEX and TrustCUSTOM family devices, training videos, methodology and Configurators for generating provisioning XML.

 For ease of understanding follow the below sequence
-1. Refer to Start Here.html to get highlevel information
+1. Refer to start_here.html to get highlevel information
-2. Generate assets using TFLXTLS_resource_generation
+2. Generate assets using resource generation notebooks
-3. Run the usecase examples provided in TFLXTLS_Use_Cases both in Notebook and Embedded projects
+3. Run the usecase examples provided both in Notebook and Embedded projects

 ## Release Notes
+ - 1.2.0
+   - Reorganized the folders for ease of access
+   - Azure and Google Connect usecases for TFLXTLS device
+   - AWS and GCP Connect usecases for TNGTLS device
+   - Revisited Notebooks for improved content and flow
+   - GUI migrated to PyQt
+   - Other minor updates

  - 1.1.0
    - Added Google Cloud Connection Usecase
    - Updated Firmware Validation Usecase to use an application instead of example bin
    - Other minor edits to overall content

  - 1.0.1
     - Initial version of TrustPlatform DesignSuite